"Beauty Serving Evil"

 Ultimately, therefore, while one can admire some of the artistry in THE WIND RISES, the movie fails to be worthy of true commendation.
 Also, the story meanders a bit.
 Thus, the protagonist doesn’t encounter his love interest again until more than halfway through the running time.
 Consequently, the movie’s premise seems divided between the protagonist’s fascination with the beauty of man-made aircraft and his fascination with the girl of his dreams.

 It’s clear that Miyazaki is an extremely talented animator.
 However, some of his movies contain too many pagan, immoral (and sometimes even occult) elements.

+THE WIND RISES is the Japanese version of a movie about a pioneer airplane engineer, from acclaimed Japanese animator Hayao Miyazaki.
+Disney is releasing a dubbed version on Feb.
+21, 2014.
+The story is about Jiro Hirokoshi, the aeronautical engineer behind creation of the Japanese Zero fighter plane, which created much havoc during World War II.
+As young Jiro begins working for the airplane division of Mitsubishi, he recalls a teenage girl he helped during a terrible earthquake.
+Eventually, he reunites with her after she’s grown into a beautiful woman.
+She inspires him as he begins to build warplanes for Japan’s military government.
 THE WIND RISES is beautifully animated, especially when the hero reunites with the girl, and when he dreams about the beauty of airplanes.
 However, the movie becomes a very strange, and rather uncomfortable, salute to the “beauty” behind a war machine designed to take away people’s liberties rather than defend them.
 Also, the story meanders a bit.
 Thus, while one can admire some of the artistry in THE WIND RISES, the movie fails to be worthy of true commendation.